MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/DataLakeStorage.md

    ![Screenshot of the Connect to data source page for Azure Data Lake Storage Gen2, with the URL entered.](media/azure-data-lake-storage-gen2/adls-url-online.png)

+2. In **Connect to data source**, enter the URL to your Azure Data Lake Storage Gen2 account.
+Refer to [Limitations](#limitations) to determine the URL to use.

-2. Select whether you want to use the file system view or the Common Data Model folder view.
+3. Select whether you want to use the file system view or the Common Data Model folder view.

-3. If needed, select the on-premises data gateway in **Data gateway**.
+4. If needed, select the on-premises data gateway in **Data gateway**.

-4. Select **Sign in** to sign into the Azure Data Lake Storage Gen2 account.
+5. Select **Sign in** to sign into the Azure Data Lake Storage Gen2 account.
 You'll be redirected to your organization's sign-in page.
 Follow the prompts to sign in to the account.

-5. After you've successfully signed in, select **Next**.
+6. After you've successfully signed in, select **Next**.

-6. The **Choose data** page shows all files under the URL you provided.
+7. The **Choose data** page shows all files under the URL you provided.
 Verify the information and then select **Transform Data** to transform the data in Power Query.

    [![Screenshot of the Choose data page, containing the data from the Drivers.text file.](media/azure-data-lake-storage-gen2/file-systems-online.png)](media/azure-data-lake-storage-gen2/file-systems-online.png#lightbox)